1,175 rhinos killed by poachers in S.Africa last year

-The government lost an appeal against the decision on Wednesday, but said it would go to the Supreme Court of Appeal.
+The government lost an appeal against the decision this week, but said on Thursday it would go to the Supreme Court of Appeal.

 “It is hard to see any positive conservation benefits from lifting the moratorium on domestic trade in rhino horn,” Colman O’Criodain, wildlife trade expert at the WWF, said.

 “There is no domestic demand for rhino horn in South Africa, so it is inconceivable that anyone would buy it — unless they intend to sell it abroad illegally or they are speculating that international trade will be legalised.”